5 x 2 Commandments of Successful Sports Betting

 Do not chase.
 Do not press.
 Do not double or quadruple your bet size because you are ‘due’ for a win.

 You are not due – not today or tomorrow.
 Keep your composure.
 This is essential if you want to be a professional, or even a larger casual player.
-It is tempting when you have lost 5 or your last 6 bets for $300 each and are down $1200 (higher with VIG) to go double or nothing on the Sunday night NFL game.
-But if you lose you are stuck $2400+.
-Go double or nothing again Monday night and lose and you are stuck $5k+ b/c of ‘vig’.
+It is tempting when you have lost 5 or your last 6 bets for $300 each and are down $1200 (5 losses x300 minus 1 win x300, higher b/c of ‘vig’) to go double or nothing on the Sunday night NFL game.
+But if you lose you are stuck $2400.
+Go double or nothing again Monday night and lose and you are stuck $4800.
+(5k+ b/c of ‘vig’).
 You were only down $1200, now you are down $5k.
 Keep your composure and grind out the losing streaks.
 They suck and are borderline unbearable, but a lot better than going bust and going home broke!

 5a: Thou shall not get juiced to death.

 Focus on your favorite bet(s).
 Do not make 21 plays at a time or you will end up paying too much juice.
 If you make 21 bets and go 11-10 and pay juice, you break even.
 11 wins x 1 = 10 losses x 1.1 (standard juice).
 Focus on your strongest plays.
-The sportsbooks make their money on ‘vig’, simple commissions every time you make a bet.
+The Wynn, Venetian, and Bellagio are gorgeous sportsbooks and make their money on ‘vig’, simple commissions every time you make a bet.
 Betting lots of games means lots of small commissions into the casino’s pocket.
 Do NOT pay them big fees.
-Play only when you have a strong play or ‘Sharp Edge Pick’.
+Pay only when you have a strong play or ‘Sharp Edge Pick’.

-Note: if you crave action, bet a buddy a beer or a burger, trash talk, and enjoy a game, but do NOT bet huge amounts just because the game is on TV.
+Note: if you crave action, bet a buddy a beer or a burger, trash talk, and enjoy a game, but do NOT bet huge amounts just b/c the game is on TV.

 5b: Avoid uncorrelated parlays and most hedging.